 Santa Clara Valley Water District (Valley Water) contracts for water supplies from both SWP and CVP.
 DWR delivers SWP water to Valley Water through the South Bay Aqueduct (SBA) and Reclamation delivers CVP water to Valley Water from the San Luis Reservoir through the San Felipe Division.
-Valley Water has previously banked CVP water in the Semitropic's groundwater bank.
-Petitioners request the approval of up to 100,000 af of exchanges including: (1) exchange of up to 60,000 af of SWP and CVP water to address potential operational and maintenance issues in the San Felipe Division and SBA, and (2) exchange of up to 40,000 af of banked CVP water.
+Valley Water has previously banked CVP water in Semitropic's groundwater bank.
+Petitioners request the approval of up to 125,000 af of exchanges including: (1) exchange of up to 75,000 af of SWP and CVP water to address potential operational and maintenance issues in the San Felipe Division and SBA, and (2) exchange of up to 50,000 af of banked CVP water.

 Valley Water anticipates potential constraints on their operational flexibility to receive their CVP deliveries via the San Felipe Division.
-With the approval of the Petition, during reduction of CVP deliveries from the San Felipe Division, DWR will export and deliver SWP water equivalent to the reduced CVP amount through SBA to Valley Water.
+With the approval of the petition, during reduction of CVP deliveries from the San Felipe Division, DWR will export and deliver SWP water equivalent to the reduced CVP amount through SBA to Valley Water.
 Reclamation will return an equal amount of CVP water at the O'Neill Forebay to DWR for use within the SWP service area south of the O'Neill Forebay.

 The SBA has experienced many unplanned outages over the last several years due to aging infrastructure that resulted in Valley Water being reliant on CVP deliveries to meet its demands.
 Valley Water anticipates unplanned shutdowns on the SBA may limit SWP deliveries to its service area.
-With the approval of the Petition, Reclamation will export and deliver CVP water through the San Felipe Division to help Valley Water maintain its operational flexibility when there are reductions in SWP deliveries from the SBA.
+With the approval of the petition, Reclamation will export and deliver CVP water through the San Felipe Division to help Valley Water maintain its operational flexibility when there are reductions in SWP deliveries from the SBA.
 DWR will return an equal amount of SWP water to Reclamation for use within the CVP service area south of these facilities.

 Valley Water has previously banked CVP water in Semitropic.
-With the approval of the Petition, Semitropic will extract up to 40,000 af of Valley Water's banked CVP water from the aquifer and either: (a) pump the stored water into the California Aqueduct through Semitropic's turn-in facilities for delivery to the SWP service area south of Semitropic, or (b) use Valley Water's previously stored water within Semitropic's own service area.
+With the approval of the petition, Semitropic will extract up to 50,000 af of Valley Water's banked CVP water from the aquifer and either: (a) pump the stored water into the California Aqueduct through Semitropic's turn-in facilities for delivery to the SWP service area south of Semitropic, or (b) use Valley Water's previously stored water within Semitropic's own service area.
 In exchange, DWR will deliver an equal amount of SWP water to Valley Water through either the SBA and/or the San Felipe Division from San Luis Reservoir.
 The proposed exchange would not increase the total amount of CVP or SWP water allocated to Valley Water by DWR or Reclamation.

-Valley Water's demand exceeds its 25 percent CVP allocation.
-Absent the Petition, Valley Water's CVP supplies would be banked in Semitropic if storage capacity is available or another groundwater bank that has capacity.
-DWR anticipates that the demand among south-of-Delta SWP contractors will exceed the 5 percent allocation.
+Absent the petition, Valley Water's CVP supplies would be banked in Semitropic if storage capacity is available or another groundwater bank that has capacity.
 The SWP water to be exchanged would be supplied to other SWP contractors within existing allocations.
-Valley Water's demand also exceeds its 5 percent SWP allocation.
 Absent the exchange, DWR could enter into a Warren Act contract with Reclamation to supply SWP water through Pacheco Tunnel directly.
-Alternatively, the unused SWP supplies could be banked in Semitropic's groundwater bank if storage capacity were available or another groundwater bank has capacity.
+Alternatively, the unused SWP supplies could be banked in Semitropic's groundwater bank if storage capacity is available or another groundwater bank that has capacity.

-Demand among CVP contractors will exceed their respective 25 percent allocations, given the current drought conditions.
 The CVP water to be exchanged would be supplied to other south-of-Delta CVP contractors within their existing allocations.
-Absent the exchanges, Semitropic would not be able to return Valley Water's CVP water directly, and Valley Water's CVP supplies would be returned via CVP to CVP exchanges under other existing CVP programs.
+Absent the exchange, Semitropic would not be able to return Valley Water's CVP water directly, and Valley Water's CVP supplies would be returned via CVP to CVP exchanges under other existing CVP programs.

-Kern County Water Agency - Kern-Tulare Water District Exchange: Cross Valley Canal Capacity Limitations
+Kern County WA - Kern-Tulare Water District Exchange: Cross Valley Canal Capacity Limitations